 Co-Founder, Interim President & CEO

-Sumi lived most of her life in Hawaii until she moved to the mainland in 2015 to take a direct role in the existing Black family businesses while supporting her father’s entrepreneurial efforts to continue to grow Erie’s manufacturing base.
+James-Black lived most of her life in Hawaii until she moved to the mainland in 2015 to take a direct role in the existing Black family businesses while supporting her father’s entrepreneurial efforts to continue to grow Erie’s manufacturing base.
+James-Black has targeted investment in the greater Erie community in projects and services that support women, children, and people in poverty; educational attainment and self-sufficiency; job creation; and community revitalization in the City of Erie.
+To date, her efforts have provided nearly $2 million in support.

 Business Development Manager